The Making of a Mercerian

 - *Applications received after the regular decision deadline will be considered as space remains available.

 Do You Have What It Takes?

 Curious to know if Mercer is a good fit for you?
-See how your GPA, test scores, and other qualifications compare with our Class of 2018 Profile.
+See how your GPA, test scores, and other qualifications compare with our incoming freshman profile.

 2016 Freshman Class Profile:

 Students who take Advanced Placement (AP) courses at the high school level and complete the examination administered by the Educational Testing Service are awarded credit based on the score and course equivalent(s) as determined by the appropriate Mercer academic department for each exam.
 No credit may be awarded for scores of 1 or 2.
 Applicants should request an official score report from The College Board be sent to the Office of the Registrar.